SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 No matter how you decide to travel in Iceland, you won’t be disappointed.
 This country has everything: from wildlife to beautiful scenery, wonderful people to friendly towns.
 When you plan your next camping trip, consider Iceland!

 Author Bio: Rebecca lives in the USA but loves hiking all over the world.
 Her favorite is Everest Base Camp Trek in Nepal.
-It usually takes 16 days, but she likes to slow down, enjoy mountains, the company of other adventurers and take more pictures, so it took her 28 days last time.
+It usually takes 16 days, but she likes to slow down, enjoy the mountains, the company of other adventurers, and take more pictures, so it took her 28 days last time.
 Another of her passion is the ocean, so all short and long hikes along the ocean shore bring a lot of joy.
 She also writes for HikingMastery.com.

 Bonus: How to Make Pemmican, the Original Survival Food